GRIS0U/GrisUtils/README.md

-GrisUtils is an addon for the Meteor Client that adds 1 feature for now called packet delay This addon may have more features in the future.
+GrisUtils is an addon for the Meteor Client that adds 1 feature for now called packet delay.
+This addon may have more features in the future.

 Features: